-If you’ve used or implemented Office 365 you’ll know that (with the right plan) you can install local versions of Office and save documents to the cloud (OneDrive) which you or your colleagues can access with other installs of Office 365 on other computers and other sites.
+If you’ve used or implemented Microsoft 365 you’ll know that (with the right plan) you can install local versions of Office and save documents to the cloud (OneDrive) which you or your colleagues can access with other installs of Microsoft 365 on other computers and other sites.

 Of course this isn’t a new problem.
 Long before the term “cloud” was coined, roaming and remote workers had the ability to run Office on their laptops but other applications that shared data were more challenging.

 The solution is also not fundamentally new.
 For a couple of decades large corporations have used Remote Desktop Services (RDS,) aka Terminal Services, to enable remote workers to run their line of business applications.
 If you’re not aware of RDS it is simply using Windows servers based at a central site to run your applications.
 The display output of the application is sent over the network and the keyboard and mouse clicks are sent back.
 It’s a bit like having a 100 mile long monitor, keyboard and mouse cable.

 For applications that interface/integrate with Office the solution was to also run Office on the remote desktop server or terminal server.
 As long as the users were on the corporate Wide Area Network (WAN) they could run their applications from any site.

 Jump forward a few years and the improvements in Internet bandwidth and server virtualisation technology means that it is now easy to run remote desktops via the Internet and have them hosted by third party specialists like Your Office Anywhere which use economies of scale to provide this service to small business at very low cost.

 Can you install Microsoft 365 and Office 365 on a Terminal Server?

 So, joining all the dots, if you have a line of business application that integrates with Microsoft 365 is it possible to run Microsoft 365 Office apps on a remote desktop server or terminal server alongside other software so your business can fully enjoy the benefits of cloud computing?